Updated by Gavin Phillips on 05/30/2017

-Back before flat-screens and crystal displays, most TVs and monitors were created using CRT (cathode ray tube) technology.
-In CRTs, each individual pixel is comprised of a red, blue, and green phosphor component; depending on the intensity of each phosphor component, the pixel appears to the human eye as a unique color.
-When a particular still image is shown for too long, the intensity of each phosphor component diminishes at an uneven rate, leaving behind a ghost image on screen.
+Back before flat-screens and crystal displays, most TVs and monitors featured CRT (cathode ray tube) technology.
+In CRTs, each individual pixel comprises a red, blue, and green phosphor component; depending on the intensity of each phosphor component, the pixel appears to the human eye as a unique color.
+When a particular still image remains for too long, the intensity of each phosphor component diminishes at an uneven rate, leaving behind a ghost image on screen.
 This is known as image burning.

 But LCDs and plasma screens don’t work in the same way that CRTs do.
 Instead of using cathode ray tubes, LCDs use liquid crystal to display colors (hence liquid crystal display) and plasma displays use plasma, of course.

 Plasma displays make use of plasma, a gaseous substance that contains a bunch of free-flowing ions.
-When the plasma isn’t being used, the particles in the plasma are uncharged and display nothing.
-When an electrical current is introduced, however, the particles become excited and begin to collide into one another, releasing photons of light.
+When the plasma isn’t in use, the particles in the plasma are uncharged and display nothing.
+However, when we introduce an electric current, the particles become excited and begin to collide into one another, releasing photons of light.
 The whole process is somewhat more complicated; you just need to know that plasmas utilize phosphor material (like CRTs) to translate those photons into images.